Informo/informo-feeder/README.md

 * The `database` part contains all the necessary parameters to connect to the database:
     + The `path` is the path to the SQLite3 database.

-The database is used by RSS 2 Informo to store data about the latest poll.
+The database is used by the Informo feeder to store data about the latest poll.
 It is mainly used to keep track of the latest poll for each feed, so an item doesn't get published more than once on the network, and so a restart doesn't reset the interval between two polls.

 ## Getting your content on Informo

 So as to avoid spam or impersonation, new sources can only be added by manual action from an Informo administrator.
 This may change later along Matrix's efforts towards decentralised reputation.

 If you wish to add a news source to the Informo network, please send an email to an Informo administrator at <admin@informo.network>.
-Your email should include the Matrix ID of the account RSS 2 Informo will use to publish news (if you have one set up), along with the URL of your source's website and feed.
+Your email should include the Matrix ID of the account the Informo feeder will use to publish news (if you have one set up), along with the URL of your source's website and feed.
 Your feed must contain the following elements for each RSS item/Atom entry:

 Content | RSS item sub-tag | Atom entry sub-tag
 --- | --- | ---